 To access the volunteer training, log in to your account at prehealthshadowing.com.
 Then, go to the training module and enter the password.
 (This password is NOT the same as your account password).
+You will receive the password through your email.
 Make sure to press “complete” at the end of every section, and “finish course” once you have completed the entire training.

 There are many projects that you can become involved with as a volunteer.
 To see the different projects and time commitments associated with each one, please visit our Volunteer Hub (make sure you are logged in to your account first).

-Volunteering and joining different departments and participating in volunteer meetings with chiefs are great ways to get to know them and gain possible letters of recommendation
+Volunteering and joining different departments and participating in volunteer meetings with Leads are great ways to get to know them and gain possible letters of recommendation